Can Sterile Neutrino Explain Very High Energy Photons from GRB221009A?: Introduction

 Among them, the sterile neutrino is motivated by the fact that if there exists mixing or interaction between the active and sterile neutrinos, long traveling without decay could be realized.
 The active neutrinos produced in the gamma-ray burst will convert into sterile neutrinos, then travel a long distance without scattering with the EBL, after that they decay into active neutrinos and photons, which reach the detectors on Earth.
 The IceCube has reported various results in searching for high-energy neutrinos, e.g., TeV to PeV.
 For GRB221009A, IcuCube has performed a track-like muon neutrino events search, the non-observation of such events has set an upper limit on muon neutrino flux, i.e. $E^2 dN_{\nu_\mu}/dE < 3.9 \times 10^{-2}~\rm{GeV}\cdot \rm{cm}^{-2}$ at $90\%$ CL~\cite{ICB}.

 In this work, however, we point out that the sterile neutrino proposal may not be proper since it faces strong constraints from astrophysical and cosmological observations.
+Our result, confirming the notice of~\cite{Smirnov:2022suv, Brdar:2022rhc} that existence of such a sterile neutrino would lead to a non-standard cosmology, excludes the corresponding cosmological scenario for sterile neutrino parameters that are needed to reproduce the LHAASO observations.
 In particular, the $\rm{keV}$ to $\rm{MeV}$ scale sterile neutrino needed in the previous works would contribute a sizable $\Delta N_{\rm{eff}}$, which is in strong contradiction with constraints from BBN and CMB.